antikton/antikton-topbar-countdown/readme.txt

 == Installation ==

-1. Upload the `topbar-countdown-notice` folder to the `/wp-content/plugins/` directory.
+1. Upload the `antikton-topbar-countdown` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to **Settings > Topbar Countdown** to configure the plugin.